thebabar/execprompting/chapter-5-human-resources-talent-management/chapter-5.md

 - Per-criterion rubric ensures consistent scoring across interviewers.
 - Optional Add-On: "Add a red-flag section identifying dealbreaker responses."

+**Predicting employee departure risk based on engagement factors.**

+Starter Prompt:

+Why are employees leaving our company?

+Executive Prompt:

+You are an HR analyst.
+Using our engagement survey data and attrition numbers, 1) identify the top 3 correlated factors predicting resignations, 2) segment flight risk by department and tenure, 3) calculate the predicted turnover cost for Q3-Q4, and 4) recommend two high-impact retention initiatives with success metrics—format as an executive summary.

+(Use this [sample data with the prompt](Data/Ch5_HR_Engagement_and_Attrition_Data.csv) with the prompt or use your own)

+Why It Works:
+- The correlation focus moves beyond exit interview anecdotes to systemic patterns.
+- Cost calculation translates HR concerns into financial terms executives understand.
+- Optional Add-On: "Identify one leading indicator to monitor for early warning of increasing attrition."

-The Book includes more prompts and pro-tips.
+The Book includes more prompts and pro-tips for Human Resources & Talent Management Prompts.

-**List of Prompts:**
+**Full list of prompts for this chapter:**
   - Job-Ad Draft
   - Candidate Scorecard
   - Attrition Forecast (see data)
   - ATS Keyword Optimization
   - Employee Engagement Survey Design

-Pro Tips for Human Resources & Talent Management Prompts.